Pareve Ultimate Chocolate Dipped Coconut Honey Macaroons

 - 4 teaspoons tapioca flour or potato starch

-- ½ cup dried fruits, apricots, cherries and pineapple, chopped fine
+- 1/2 cup dried fruits, (optional) dried apricots and cherries, chopped fine

 Instructions

 - Place egg whites in a small bowl, whisk for 20 seconds to froth them.
-Add them to a large skillet ( I used my cast iron one, cleaned) with the next 5 ingredients – sugar, honey, sea salt, vanilla bean gel (or vanilla) and coconut.
+Add them to a large skillet (I used my cast iron one, cleaned) with the next 5 ingredients – sugar, honey, sea salt, vanilla bean gel (or vanilla) and coconut.
 Place over medium – high heat and WHISK constantly until it starts to thicken, and just STARTS to color (caramelize).
-This will take just a few minutes.
+This will take just a few minutes, make sure it has thickened.
 Add the potato starch, whisk in well.
 Remove from the heat.
-Let cool about 5 minutes, or until a little cool to the touch.
+Let cool about 10 minutes, or until a little cool to the touch.

-- Spray or brush a 1″ ice cream scoop with oil.
+- Spray or brush a 1 1/2″ ice cream scoop with oil.
 Create mounds on the prepared baking sheet.
-(Can also drop mounds with a spoon.)
+(Can also drop mounds with a spoon, rounding the shape.)

-You can freeze these macaroons for another day, wrapped in waxed paper in an airtight container... yet I doubt there will be any leftover!
-They will stay fresh in an airtight container on your counter for at least a week.
+- You can freeze these macaroons for another day, wrapped in waxed paper in an airtight container… yet I doubt there will be any leftover!
+They will stay fresh in an airtight container on your counter for up to one week.